 Figure 4.
 A. Observed, volume normalized total particle numbers from 9 casts taken at different times of the day at ETNP station P2.
 B. Calculated particle size distribution slopes of those particles.
 These data have not been binned by depth.
-Green line corresponds to the base of the photos zone, while the blue line indicates the base of the lower oxycline.
+Green line corresponds to the base of the photos zone, while the blue line indicates the base of the ODZ.

 Estimated particle flux sometimes increases with depth in the ODZ core

 Optimization found best agreement between particle flux measured by traps, and UVP estimated particle flux when per particle flux is fit by the equation:

-Flux = (133 μ mol C / m^2/day) = 133 * Size (mm) ^ 2.00.
+Flux = (133 μ mol C / m^2/day) = 133 * Size (mm) ^ 2.00 (Eqn 5)

 Applying this fit to the UVP data resulted in a UVP predicted flux profile that broadly fit the expected trap observed flux profiles (Figure 3).

 Particle flux profiles, predicted from the above particle size abundances and fit, varied between casts between the base of the photic zone and 500 m (Figure 5A-5B).
 To examine the rate of change of flux and to identify regions and time points where flux appeared to increase with depth, we examined the rate of change of flux.
 This rate of change was fifth root transformed to normalize the data and to allow us to focus on the cases where flux attenuation varied about zero, since we were interested in identifying factors that related to whether flux was positive or negative.
 Between 250 m and 500 m, particle flux appeared to increase on some, but not all, casts, while attenuating slowly on the other casts (Figure 5C).
 Below 500 m, there were not enough casts to measure variability between casts.